By: Rita Agarwal, MD, FAAP & James Tom, DDS, MS

 General anesthesia: Under general anesthesia, your child will be completely asleep and pain free.
 Specially-trained anesthesia professionals (physicians, dentists, or certified nurse anesthetists) will administer medications and monitor your child while a separate dentist or oral surgeon performs the dental procedure or surgery.
 Anesthesia can be given in a dental office that is specially equipped, an ambulatory surgical center (ASC), or a hospital.

 Medication Administration During Children's Dental Procedures—Know the Who's Who:

 After you discuss the options for sedation and anesthesia with your child's dentist or oral surgeon, find out exactly who will be administering the medications and who will be watching your child during the dental procedure.

 Here's an overview of the various medical and dental professionals who may be involved in your child's dental procedure.
 Knowledge is power—familiarize yourself with the list below.

-Note: The AAP and the AAPD recommend anesthesia professionals be with your child while the dentist or oral surgeon concentrates on the procedure.
+Note: The new AAP and the AAPD new guidelines state that an anesthesia professional or a another dentist or oral surgeon who is licensed and trained in anesthesia be with your child while the dentist or oral surgeon concentrates on the procedure.
 This person will deliver and monitor deep sedation and general anesthesia while the dentist or oral surgeon is performing dental surgery on your child.
 Other personnel may also be present to assist with deep sedation and general anesthesia or the dental surgery.

 Pediatric dentist: Has completed all the above training and licensure as a general dentist, as well as a pediatric dental residency (usually 2-3 years).
 Pediatric sedation training is included in the residency training.
 Pediatric dentists may be board certified by taking and passing a national exam.